Our Pages

 Sherlock shuffled in to the plush office and sat down with a profoundly expressive sigh

 “Ah, good man, thanks for waiting” said the Dean; dapper, radiant and suave enough to sell life insurance to the recently deceased.
-He brushed a manicured finger over some parchments in front of him.

 “Now I see here you want to apply for another go, hmmm?”
 He smiled encouragingly

-“Ahh, well…” Sherlock, with a rush of unfamiliar nerves hurried to finish his appeal “well you see I just think I could make a real difference down there, you know, finish the job, make the world a safer place, that kind of thing…?
+“Ahh, well…”and Sherlock, with a rush of unfamiliar nerves hurried to finish his appeal “well you see I just think I could make a real difference down there, you know, finish the job, make the world a better place, that kind of thing…?
 His last words trailed off into a question and he sat back again, another wave of despondency pushing him down like a mittened fist.

 Who was he kidding?
 He might not be flesh and blood anymore but he still had his wits, no-one came back from the dead, his chips were down and his time was up